scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 5
-- **Duration:** 1 minute
+- **Duration:** 5 minutes
 - **Damage Type:** fire

-You summon a flaming skull at position in range you can see.
+You summon a flaming skull with _Reach 1_ at position in range you can see.
 At the end of each of your turns the skull breathes fire at all creatures in its zone of control.
 Make a spellcasting roll against the creatures defense.
 On success they take 1/0 in fire damage and gain Burn 1, or Burn 2 on a critical.
-On your turn you may spend 3 AP to move the skull up to 5 tiles and change its facing.
-If the skull moves more than 10 tiles from you the spell ends.
+Once per round, as a free action you may move the skull up to 4 tiles and change its facing.

-Add an enhanced die and increase the duration by 1 turn for every level cast above 3rd.
+Add an enhanced die and increase the skulls Reach by 1 for every level cast above 3rd.